 The beautiful Bali makes this island famous as a tourist area.
-Lake Batur with an area of 1.607,5 hectares, Lake Beratan 375,6 hectares, Lake Buyan 336 hectares and Lake Tamblingan 110 hectares.
+Lake Batur has an area of 1.607,5 hectares, Lake Beratan 375,6 hectares, Lake Buyan 336 hectares and Lake Tamblingan 110 hectares.

-Rivers originating from tropical forests and lakes flowing to the south.
-These alliances are like the Unda river, Petanu River, Ayung River, Pulukan River, Loloan River and others.
+Rivers that originate from tropical forests and lakes that flow to the south.
+These rivers include the Unda River, Petanu River, Ayung River, Pulukan River, Loloan River and others.

-The 4th smallest according to the statistical agency for the area, Bali province has 8 regional government districts and one provincial capital.
+The 4th smallest according to the Statistics Agency in terms of area, Bali Province has 8 regional government districts and one provincial capital.

-The province of Bali was inaugurated on August 14, 1958 based on the legal basis of Law no. 64 of 1958 concerning the establishment of Bali's Level I Regions.
+The province was inaugurated on August 14 1958.
+Based on the legal basis of Law no. 64 of 1958 concerning the Establishment of Level I Regions.

 Covers the Lesser Sunda region which consists of Bali, West Nusa Tenggara and East Nusa Tenggara.

-Until every August 14th, he made it the anniversary of the Province of Bali before the division and until now.
+Until every August 14th was made the anniversary of the Province of Bali before the expansion and until now.

-The ancient island of Bali was inhabited by Austronesian people around 2000 BC.
+The ancient island of Bali was inhabited by Austronesians around 2000 BC.
 Who migrated and came from Taiwan via Maritime Southeast Asia.

-The culture and language of the Balinese are so closely related to those of the Indonesian archipelago, Malaysia, the Philippines, and Oceania.
-Archaeological finds such as stone tools dating back to the Austronesian era have been found near the village of Cekik in the west of the island of Bali.
+The culture and language of the local people are closely related to those of the Indonesian Archipelago, Malaysia, the Philippines and Oceania.
+Archaeological discoveries such as stone tools dating from the Austronesian era have been found near the village of Cekik in the west of the island.

-In ancient Bali there were nine Hindu sects namely Pasupata, Bhairawa, Shiva Shidanta, Vaishnava, Bodha, Brahma, Rishi, Sora and Ganapatya.
-Each sect honors a certain deity as its personal Godhead.
+In ancient Bali, there were nine Hindu sects, namely Pasupata, Bhairawa, Shiva Shidanta, Vaishnava, Bodha, Brahma, Rishi, Sora and Ganapatya.
+Each sect Honors a particular deity as its personal Godhead.

-Balinese culture is heavily influenced by Indian, Chinese and especially Hindu culture.
-The culture began around the 1st century AD.
+Its culture is strongly influenced by Indian, Chinese and especially Hindu culture.
+This culture began around the 1st century AD.

-The name Bali Dwipa ("Bali Island") has been found from various inscriptions, including the pillar of the Blanjong inscription written by Sri Kesari Warmadewa in 914 AD which mentions "Walidwipa".
+The name Bali Dwipa ("Bali Island") has been found from various inscriptions, including the Blanjong Inscription pillar written by Sri Kesari Warmadewa in 914 AD which mentions "Walidwipa".

-At that time a complex Subak irrigation system had been developed to grow rice.
-Some religious and cultural traditions still exist today and can be traced back to when you visit Bali (General Information About Bali).
+At that time, the complex Subak irrigation system had been developed to grow rice.
+Some religious and cultural traditions still exist today and can be traced back (General Information about Bali).

-In the 15th century AD when the Majapahit kingdom was defeated by the power of the Islamic kingdom of Demak, there was a massive exodus of Javanese-Hindu intellectuals, artists, priests, and musicians from the island of Java to the island of Bali.
+In the 15th century AD when the Majapahit Kingdom was defeated by the forces of the Islamic Kingdom of Demak, there was a massive exodus of Javanese-Hindu intellectuals, artists, priests and musicians from the island of Java to the island of Bali.

 Balinese Life Beliefs